 But alas, outside of government regulation, within the industry there do exist a few standards.
 One such is freight class, which is probably why you landed here today.
 If you’re wondering exactly what freight class means, then know the information provided below is the standard of the industry.

 Freight classes were designed to standardize different types of cargo across the industry.
 The NMFTA (National Motor Freight Traffic Association) created guidelines that help define freight’s specific class.
-The parameters set forth by the NMFTA are now considered to be the standard of the industry and all those who operated within the world use them.
+The parameters set forth by the NMFTA are now considered to be the standard of the industry and all those who operate within the world use them.

 In short: freight class means a type of cargo has been given certain characteristics that dictate how much it costs to transport them.
 An extremely durable and easy-to-handle material will have a freight class that differs from say, glass, which can be easily damaged in the transportation process.